jon-wade/incite-news/readme.md

 The app's functionality includes:

 * Listing the top 6 external domains cited by *The Guardian* on any given search query with links to those sites
-* A Histogram plot of the relative popularity of those top 6 sites
+* A histogram plot of the relative popularity of those top 6 sites
-* Listing the top 6 bylines associated with any given search query with Google search links on those bylines
+* Listing the top 6 bylines associated with any given search query with Google search links associated to those bylines
 * Detailing the total number of anchor links within the articles returned by *The Guardian*'s Open Platform API
-* Detailing the total number of domains associated with those links
+* Detailing the total number of unique domains associated with those links
 * Suppressing internal links to *The Guardian* and key social media sites from the overall results

 ##Technical